-Revenue from online advertising services is principally from online advertising arrangements and keyword advertising arrangements.
+Revenue from online advertising services is principally from online advertising arrangements and the agency fee from the sales of advertising placement of our suppliers.
 Online advertising arrangements allow advertisers to place advertisements on particular areas of our online platforms, in particular formats and over particular periods of time.
-Keyword advertising arrangements allow advertisers to reach certain customer markets based on particular keywords utilized by them over a particular period of time.